mrajii09/Math-Game/README.md

 - Allows the user to select between addition, subtraction, multiplication, and division.
 - Randomly selects numbers and prints them on a screen (decently decorated) so the user can answer
 - Takes in user input for the answer and a submit button that checks answers.
+- Displays results and the correct answer (answer only shown if the user was incorrect)
+- After submission, the submit button is temporarily disabled until refreshed to prevent cheating/spamming.
 - Refresh button to generate new numbers
+- Exception handling, the code will not accept anything other than numbers

 ## Why I Built It
-I built this math game to test my knowledge of basic python and explore new aspects of the language.
+I built this math game to test my knowledge of basic Python and explore new aspects of the language.
 Recently, I have just completed a course about the basics of programming, which was a solid foundation.
 However, I soon grew tired of making boring, visually unappealing programs.
 I also felt extremely limited as I could only use one file for code, and I didn't know anything beyond simple console programs.
 I made this app as a challenge to push my knowledge.
 For the first time, I used multiple different files to piece the program together